memoryforensics1/VolExp/README.md

 - Additionally, the program supports struct analysis. (writing on the memory's struct, running Volatility functions on a struct is available).
- Example of getting the token sids from the _EPROCESS struct:
+ Example of getting all the load modules inside _EPROCESS struct in another struct analyzer window:

 ![Struct Analyzer](https://github.com/memoryforensics1/info/blob/master/StructAnalyzer.png)